and1teachera/price-change-management-system/docs/use_cases.md

 1. A daily cron job triggers the RMS Integration Service at the scheduled interval.
 2. The service sends a GET request to the RMS REST API.
 3. The API responds with PAS data in JSON format.
-4. The service validates the data structure and checks for mandatory fields.
+4. The service validates the data structure and checks for mandatory fields:
+   - Validates event identifiers for correct numeric format
+   - Verifies fiscal period information completeness
+   - Ensures adjustment dates follow chronological order
+   - Validates event type classifications against allowed values
+   - Confirms all required location applicability fields are present
-5. Valid data is transformed into a pipe-delimited format as specified in the modernization master plan.
+5. Valid data is transformed into PSE pipe-delimited format, following strict field mapping rules.
-6. Transformed data is mapped to PriceLogix specifications, ensuring compliance with standardized naming conventions.
+6. Each PSE record undergoes format-specific validation:
+   - Verifies proper fiscal year formatting
+   - Validates chronological sequence of adjustment dates (adj_date_1 through adj_date_6)
+   - Ensures event type code matches approved PriceLogix values
+   - Confirms inventory date formatting and logical placement
-7. The service publishes the processed PAS data to a RabbitMQ exchange.
+7. The service publishes the validated PSE data to a RabbitMQ exchange.
 8. The service logs the operation, including the total number of records processed and any issues encountered.

 **Extensions, Other Scenarios, and Alternatives**: